webclinic017/gotolong/README.md

 ## Explore the reports using web browser

 ### Django DB config

 Modify django config file for DB name, user name and password :

 ${GOTOLONG_HOME}/src-django-proj-root/mysite/settings.py

 ### Django Web Server

 The django project is capable of browsing the data stored in 'gotolong' database.

-The migration from offline files to the web interface is still in progress
+The migration from offline files to the web interface is still work-in-progress

 cd ${GOTOLONG_HOME}/src-django-proj-root/

 python manage.py runserver

 Starting development server at http://127.0.0.1:8000/

 ### Web browser : URL